-“Growers” are people whose penises get significantly longer and sometimes wider when they’re erect.
+“Showers” are people whose penises are the same length when they’re soft (flaccid) or hard (erect).
+“Growers” are people whose penises get significantly longer and sometimes wider when erect.

 Let’s get into what the science says about the differences between the two, how to know which one you have, and more.